poliastro/poliastro/docs/source/user_guide.rst

 Planet Kernel (SPK) files, part of NASA's SPICE toolkit.
 This means that we can query the position and velocity of the planets of the Solar System.

-The function :py:func:`poliastro.ephem.get_body_ephem` will return position and velocity vectors using low precision ephemerides available in Astropy and an :py:mod:`astropy.time.Time`:
+The method :py:meth:`~poliastro.twobody.orbit.Orbit.get_body_ephem` will return a planetary orbit using low precision ephemerides available in Astropy and an :py:mod:`astropy.time.Time`:

 .. code-block:: python